 - In a small bowl or glass combine the vinegar, mustard, tarragon, garlic, and salt and pepper.
 Blend well.

-- Stir in olive oil in a thin stream, mixing constantly.
+- Stir in the olive oil in a thin stream, mixing constantly.

-- Use as a dressing or marinade for fish, chicken, or beef.
+- Use as a salad dressing or marinade for fish, chicken, or beef.